WebberZone/contextual-related-posts/readme.txt

 == Upgrade Notice ==

 = 1.8.10.1 =
-* Fixed: Manual install caused a PHP error
+* Fixed: Manual install caused a PHP error in 1.8.10 Refer the Changelog for more information

 = 1.8.10 =
 * New features; Modified widget class to `crp_related_widget`; Updated timthumb; Modified format of author name that is displayed;
-Check the Changelog for more information
+Refer the Changelog for more information

 == Changelog ==

+= 1.8.10.1 =
+* Fixed: Manual install caused a PHP error in 1.8.10

 = 1.8.10 =
 * New: Limit the numbers of characters of the content being compared.
 This can give a marginal boost to performance